thedath/AWS-SAA-C03/10-aws-global-infrastructure.md

 - Availability Zones (AZ):
     - Isolated infrastructure within a single AWS region.
     - Some services can be placed across AZs.

+### Service Resilience
+- Global resilient: Need a global outage to happen in order for a outage in a global AWS service (Ex: AWS IAM)
+-